Wellness in Broward

 • Engage in activities that could lead to nausea (e.g., spin in chair to get dizzy, shake head quickly from side to side for a full minute, eat foods that may have been previously avoided due to fear of vomiting)

-Dr. Penela proudly provides evidence-based therapy services in English and Spanish throughout Broward County: Weston, Miramar, Pembroke Pines, Davie, Cooper City, Coral Springs, Parkland, Hollywood, Fort Lauderdale, Plantation, and surrounding areas.
+Dr. Penela proudly provides evidence-based therapy services in English and Spanish.
+In-person appointments available in South Florida: Weston, Pembroke Pines, Miramar, Cooper City, Boca Raton, Davie, Parkland, Hollywood, Fort Lauderdale, Plantation and surrounding areas.

 Picture